 Aside from their ethics, Banksia Tree is known for its breakfasts and brunches.
-They also have an open kitchen, allowing you to watch as your breakfast is carefully prepared.
+And if you want entertainment, they also have an open kitchen, allowing you to watch as your breakfast is carefully prepared.

-At number twelve is Pippo, a breakfast and brunch cafe that can be found in North Adelaide.
+Coming in at number twelve on our look at the best breakfasts in Adelaide is Pippo.
+This breakfast and brunch cafe that can be found in North Adelaide.
 They have a pastel aesthetic, with pretty soft pinks.

-Founded in 2015, Abbots and Kinney sell delectable pastries, sweet and savory alike.
+Founded in 2015, Abbots and Kinney sell delectable pastries, sweet and savoury alike.
+Our favourite is the wonderfully named, Danish Hartlett.
 Aside from this, they also have sensational cakes and bread.

 Alongside the pastries, you can order coffees that will give you some much-needed energy in the morning.

-For our penultimate choice, we decided to go for something that was a little different from the other choices contained in this list.
+For our penultimate choice, we decided to go for something that was a little different from the other places on this list.

 This is not just a hotel, but also a glamorous spot to have breakfast.
 This meal can be enjoyed in a pristine location.